Subclass 489 - Skilled Regional (Provisional) Visa

 You may be eligible to apply for permanent residency through the Skilled Regional visa (subclass 887) after you have lived in Tasmania for two years and worked full-time (at least 35 hours per week) for at least one year during that time.

-State nomination from Tasmania provides you with five additional points to help you qualify for a visa under the Department of Immigration and Border Protection (DIBP) points test.
+State nomination from Tasmania for this visa provides you with ten additional points to help you qualify for a visa under the Department of Immigration and Border Protection (DIBP) points test.